roxanan1996/llvm-compiler/README.md

 # llvm-compiler
-Taken and adapted from compiler course from https://ocw.cs.pub.ro/courses/cpl
+Taken and adapted from the compiler course from https://ocw.cs.pub.ro/courses/cpl